 19. Cooking Oils

-Most cooking oils will last at least 2 years and probably a lot longer in a cool place.
+Most cooking oils will last at least 2 years and probably much longer in a cool place.

 Heat is the biggest enemy of oils.
-In hot temperatures, some oils – like coconut and olive oil – will go bad very quickly.
+Some oils – like coconut and olive oil – will quickly deteriorate in hot temperatures.
 You will notice a nasty smell.
-For emergency preparedness, it’s better to stick with sunflower, soy, and canola oils.
+It’s better to stick with sunflower, soy, and canola oils for emergency preparedness.

 20. Herbs and Spices